Noterized/notion-app/README.md

 This is an Electron wrapper of notion.so for linux.
 But as of yet notion.so has still not built integration for or adopted the use of this project.
 I have reached out to them and recieved responses.
 Their feedback has been intresting but not postive.
 <br>
-I will be releasing a rebuild; with support for EL v7 but there is no plan to extend this beyond that point.
 As there is no support from notion.so to continue beyond personal online use.

 -sysdrum